 Please note: The Mathematics PreDoc program is only open to international candidates who are not yet TUM students, but have met all prerequisites for enrolling in a Masters program in mathematics at the TUM and who, moreover, enrol in a suitable TUM Masters program for the duration of their funding.
 Although you must apply for the PreDoc program separately, the final admission is dependent on admission to one of our Master Programs.

-Applications have to be submitted either via the online form or electronically as one single pdf-file (not exceeding 5 MB) to email@example.com, containing the following documents:
+Applications have to be submitted via the online form (will be activated as soon as the current call has been issued).
+Please add the following documents:

 - Application form

 - Examples of written academic work (if applicable)